teeseira/machine-learning/README.md

 # Machine Learning

-This repository contains all of my Python code submissions using YOLOv8.
+This repository contains all of my Python code submissions.
 All my solutions were coded using Google Colaboratory.

 ## Projects completed: